GreenBlackSky/discord_count_bot/README.md

 * bot - python 3.9-slim-buster based container, that contains all application logic.
 While bot is in development, folder with code is not copied, but mapped as a volume.
 This way there is no need to rebuild whole container every time we change code.
 Upon release, though, source code should be copied into container.
 * postgres - standart postgresql container.
 Only interesting bit here is an `init.sql` file, that contains database structure.
 * pgadmin - it contains tool to administrate local database.
-* prometheus - monitoring tool, in development.
+* prometheus - monitoring tool, scraps metrics from bot.
+* grafana - visualisation tool for prometheus metrics.